llapresi/lukelapresi.com/content/projects/timer/index.md

 ---
 Super Easy Timer is a macOS countdown timer app that uses a natural language parser to make setting times as easy as typing them out. ([www.supereasytimer.com](http://supereasytimer.com/).)
 I was the lead developer of Super Easy Timer during my internship at Super Easy Apps.
-Super Easy Timer was initially created for internal use by management but was moved to production after the results exceeded company’s expectations.
-Developed using Swift 4 with GitFlow, Scrum and XCTest.
+Super Easy Timer was initially created for internal use by management but was moved to production after results exceeded company’s expectations.
+Developed using Swift 4 in an Agile + Kanban, Test Driven environment with utilizing GitFlow and XCTest.

 <iframe src='https://gfycat.com/ifr/sourfamiliararrowana' title="Super Easy Timer in action" frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>